 Legal NLP is a John Snow Lab’s product that provides state-of-the-art accuracy, and a broad set of out-of-the-box models for common tasks.

-With more than 600 models, featuring Deep Learning and Transformer-based architectures, Legal NLP includes:
+With more than 600 models, featuring Deep Learning and Transformer-based architectures, Natural language Processing for Legal includes:

 - Integration with Databricks, AWS and Azure